 Two-way text messaging can offer you a new way to quickly and efficiently resolve customer issues while still providing a human touch.
 You can get started in three easy steps:

-When you sign up with SimpleTexting, you have two choices when it comes to your virtual SMS number:
+After upgrading your SimpleTexting plan, you have choices when it comes to your virtual SMS number

-If you want to “try before you buy,” you can take our platform a spin and create a free trial account.
+If you want to “try before you buy,” you can take our platform for a spin and create a free trial account.
 No credit card is required to sign up.
-We provide access to all of our features, our mobile app, a 10-digit toll-free number, one keyword, and 50 messaging credits for 14 days to help you get started. 😄

 The next step is to promote your text-enabled number on your website, social media, or in your physical locations.
 Our click-to-text button generator is a great way to encourage customers to contact you via SMS.
 Take a look at how it works:

-Once you receive an SMS from a customer into your shared inbox, you can prioritize conversations by time waiting or most recently received.
+Once you receive an SMS from a customer in your shared inbox, you can prioritize conversations by time waiting or most recently received.
 You can also:

 Here’s an excellent resource for learning more about SMS for customer service and support.